PROFILE

 from present-day Ghana by two related Akan

-groups--the Agnis, who occupied the southeast,
+groups--the Agni, who occupied the southeast,

 section.
 In 1843-44, Admiral Bouet-Williaumez